deercoder/ubicomp16-GPSCollector/REPO.md

 # Project evaluation
 * Paper reference
-	* We use regard this trajectories as a reference for detecting a person's daily routine.
+	* We use this trajectories as a reference for detecting a person's daily routine.

 	* trajectories Paper link(http://www.ucl.ac.uk/~ucfamus/papers/ubicomp15_trajectories.pdf)